 How do I use the FSP service?

-The FSP tow trucks will patrol on selected San Joaquin County freeways looking to help stranded motorists during the specified service time.
-FSP drivers also receive information from the CHP regarding cellular 911 and call box callers requesting assistance.
+The FSP tow trucks patrol on selected San Joaquin County freeways looking to help stranded motorists during the specified service time.
+FSP drivers also receive information from the California Highway Patrol (CHP) regarding cellular 911 and call box callers requesting assistance.

 How can the Freeway Service Patrol help?

-If you are stuck on the freeway because your vehicle stops running, the FSP can:
+If you are stranded on the freeway, the FSP can: